 Welfare is a type of government support for the citizens of that society to meet their basic human needs such as food and shelter.
 Welfare programs typically provide either a free or subsidized supply of certain goods and services such as healthcare and education.

-The United States has six major welfare programs: Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Programs (SNAP), Supplemental Security Income, Earned Income Tax Credit, and Housing Assistance.
+The United States has six major welfare programs: Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Programs (SNAP), Supplemental Security Income, Earned Income Tax Credit, Housing Assistance, and Medicaid.
 These six welfare programs are not to be confused with the four entitlement programs: Social Security, Medicare, unemployment insurance, and worker’s compensation.

 Welfare recipients in the United States must prove their income falls below a certain target based on the federal poverty level in order to qualify.
 In April 2018, President Trump signed an executive order directing federal agencies to review work requirements for TANF, Medicaid, SNAP, and housing assistance.
 Childless SNAP recipients who do not have disabilities, for example, must find a job within three months or lose their benefits.